Marketing content can be enhanced using tools like ChatGPT if there’s always a Human in the Loop

 When we attempted to have GPT write a column in my voice, I can’t say the results were impressive.
 It took about an hour of toying around with different prompts to obtain a fairly mediocre result — at that point, I might as well buckle down and write a rough draft.
 There’s lots of my writing online and it isn’t especially complex, so I should be imitable enough.

 If you are concerned that AI will replace your communications work, don’t panic.
 Instead, start thinking about future-proofing your offerings.
 AI is not creative, empathetic or otherwise emotionally intelligent.
-We’d be wise to focus on what makes us unique and valuable as writers and creatives; and that summarizing point was actually written by ChatGPT.
-Good advice!
+We’d be wise to focus on what makes us unique and valuable as writers and creatives; and that one summarizing point, to be transparent, was actually written by ChatGPT.
+Fine advice!